catmus-guidelines/catmus-guidelines.github.io/data/guidelines/en/2_letters_numbers.md

 Series of capital letters or emphasized letters, such as the one found in running title, **MAY** be transcribed as series of capital letter, depending on their inner variation.

-<span class="rule">Drop capitals and decorated letters **MUST** be transcribed as uppercase./span> and MUST be considered as not a part of the same text line as the line they semantically belong to: they should be identified as drop capitals during the image segmentation phase. *Drop capitals often misalign with the baseline, so treating them separately avoids segmentation errors.*
+Drop capitals and decorated letters **MUST** be transcribed as uppercase. and MUST be considered as not a part of the same text line as the line they semantically belong to: they should be identified as drop capitals during the image segmentation phase. *Drop capitals often misalign with the baseline, so treating them separately avoids segmentation errors.*

-<span class="rule"> Oversized capitals expanding above the baseline, particularly at the beginning of paragraphs, **MUST** be transcribed</span>, even if part of the letter is missing in the mask's polygon.
+Oversized capitals expanding above the baseline, particularly at the beginning of paragraphs, **MUST** be transcribed, even if part of the letter is missing in the mask's polygon.

 ## Digits and numerals

 ### General Rules for Numerals
-<span class="rule">Numbers **MUST** be transcribed as they appear in the document, whether as Roman or Arabic numerals.</span>
+Numbers **MUST** be transcribed as they appear in the document, whether as Roman or Arabic numerals.
 *This preserves the original format, which may be significant for historical or stylistic analysis.*

 - For Roman numerals, ramist standardization (u, v, i, j) **MAY** be applied following the rules specified above.